 Restoration of 752 is complete and it returned to public service in early March 2020.

-51218 was intended to be the next restoration project before the Coronavirus lockdown closed preserved railways, it is being preceded by Pug 19, which has temporarily relocated from the Ribble Steam Railway at Preston to the East Lancashire Railway in January 2020 for evaluation and is now the subject of a restoration project and is not on public display.
+51218 was intended to be the next restoration project before the Coronavirus lockdown closed preserved railways, it is being preceded by Pug 19, which was relocated from the Ribble Steam Railway at Preston to the East Lancashire Railway in January 2020 for evaluation and restoration, which is now completed and it entered public service for its first ever time with a passenger train during an event at the East Lancashire Railway on 18th and 19th June 2022.